 Read more about our Retention charts here.

-You can see/edit all of your saved cohorts as well as cohorts others are creating in your organization in the Behavioral Cohorts Tab.
 You can mark cohorts you have ownership over as "Discoverable" or "Unlisted".
 Anything marked as "Discoverable" can be found by any other user in your organization.
 Anything marked as "Unlisted" can only be found by you, admins, managers, and people with a direct link to the cohort.
 "Discoverable" cohorts have a green globe icon while "Unlisted" cohorts have a grayed out toggle.
-You can change the discoverability of an object by moving the toggle.

 If you want to deprecate a cohort, then you can archive it.
-You can archive a cohort by clicking on its name in the Behavioral Cohorts tab.
-Then, click "Archive".
-You can always unarchive your cohort at a later time.
+You can archive a cohort by clicking on "More" --> "Archive".
+If you accidentally archived the incorrect cohort, you can click on "More" once again and you will see the "Unarchive" option.

 To delete a cohort, you will have to archive it first.
-Once you have archived the cohort, you can delete it.
-To search for archived cohorts, click the "Archived" checkbox.
+Once you have archived the cohort, you must confirm that the cohort should be permanently deleted before it will be removed.

 You can click on the "Export" button to export a Behavioral Cohort.
 The exported cohort will have at most 1 million users.
 You can choose to export your cohort to Urban Airship, Kahuna, or Appboy if you have those integrations set up.
 Otherwise, exporting a cohort as a CSV file will allow you to receive via email a link to download a CSV file containing all users in a cohort and their most recent user properties.